marekzajac97/bf2-blender/docs/README.md

 - When exporting, you can select/deselect bones for export in the export menu (matters for 3P animations, depending on whether you're making soldier or weapon animations, a different bone set needs to be selected).

 # ObjectTemplate vs Mesh import/export
 There are two ways of importing BF2 meshes.
 One is to use the `Import -> BF2` menu to directly import a specific mesh file type (`StaticMesh`, `SkinnedMesh`, `BundledMesh` or `CollisionMesh`).
 This however will only import the _raw_ mesh data according to its internal file structure lacking information present in the ObjectTemplate (`.con`) definition such as mapping of the geometry part to BF2 ObjectTemplate name and type, geometry part transformations, hierarchy or collmesh material names.
 This data is not essential for simple meshes or when you intend just to make small tweaks to the mesh, but generally if you don't have a good reason to use those options, **don't** use them.
-The second (and preferable) way to import a mesh is via the `Import -> BF2 -> ObjecTemplate (.con)` option, which parses the ObjectTemplate definition and imports its visible geometry and (optionally) collision mesh, split all mesh parts into sub-meshes, reposition them, recreate their hierarchy as well as rename collision mesh materials.
+The second (and preferable) way to import a mesh is via the `Import -> BF2 -> ObjecTemplate (.con)` option, which parses the ObjectTemplate definition and imports its visible geometry and collision mesh, split all mesh parts into sub-meshes, reposition them, recreate their hierarchy as well as rename collision mesh materials.
 For re-exporting, always use the corresponding option from the `Export -> BF2` menu.

 # ObjectTemplate exporting
 - `Export -> BF2 -> ObjecTemplate (.con)` shall be used for exporting objects created from scratch (like 3ds Max exporter, it spits out a `.con` file + visible mesh + collision mesh into `Meshes` sub-directory).
 The export option will only be available when an object is active in the viewport.
 Before reading any further, I highly advise you to import any existing BF2 mesh first (`Import -> BF2 -> ObjecTemplate (.con)`) and look at how everything is set up to make the below steps easier to follow.